 If just one pilot is unknowingly being affected by this sweetener, he could be the cause of an aircraft disaster.
 It’s a pity that Andreas Lubitz’s history of consumption of food and drink was not scrutinised as part of the crash investigation.
 If it was found that he regularly ingested aspartame and that it could have exacerbated or even been the cause of his psychotic behaviour, the media would have informed the public.
 A public outcry is the only way this toxin will be removed from the market.

 Dr. Jeff Victoroff, neuropsychiatrist at USC’s Keck School of Medicine stated “We need to stop talking as if this was a suicidal guy with access to an airplane.
 This was a murderous guy who probably had elements of a mood disorder and personality disorders.”

 “Unless investigators recognise the toxic role of aggression and hostility in some patients’ depression, such troubled individuals will continue to elude detection – to the public’s peril”.

 Aircraft industry ignoring aspartame

 The FAA won’t protect pilots, pilots have to protect themselves.
 One of the aircraft industry’s acronyms “I’m Safe” check is one way of looking honestly at your own health.
-I’ve added one more letter to make the acronym “AM I SAFE?” which includes the ingestion of Aspartame ie. Aspartame Medication Illness Stress Alcohol Fatigue Emotion.
+I’ve added one more letter to make the acronym “AM I SAFE?” which includes the ingestion of Aspartame.
+Aspartame Medication Illness Stress Alcohol Fatigue Emotion.
 If you can honestly say you pass each one of these potential problems, IMHO you will be as safe to fly as you can be.
-Being fit in all these areas will enable a pilot to do his job to the best of his ability, keeping his passengers and crew safer, being alert and following procedures in an emergency and not losing his licence.
+Being fit in all these areas will enable a pilot to do his job to the best of his ability.
+He will be keeping his passengers and crew safer.
+He will be alert and follow procedures in an emergency.
+He will then not lose his licence.